 2. Legal Compliance

 Each country has its own employment laws, tax structures, and labor regulations.
 Staying compliant across multiple jurisdictions demands constant monitoring and a deep understanding of international employment frameworks.
+Risks from employee misclassification alone can trigger back taxes, penalties, and legal claims that are costly to unwind.

 - Employment laws governing hiring, termination, and benefits differ drastically across countries.